-This alternative involves the acquisition and protection of approximately 1,100 acres of land, including riparian bottomland hardwood forest along the Neches River.
+The Trustees developed Alternative 8 to include the acquisition and protection of approximately 1,100 acres of land, including riparian bottomland hardwood forest along the Neches River.
 The Neches River system contains large contiguous blocks of high conservation value bottomland hardwood forest in east Texas.
 Acquisition of the proposed properties would expand the network of protected tracts associated with the Neches River NWR and conserve, in perpetuity, a significant habitat corridor along the Neches River.
 Figure 3-9 shows the proposed land acquisition areas in relation to the Neches River NWR.
-The original project scope of work proposed acquisition within the Davy Crockett National Forest; however, the Trustees did not include this additional acreage in Alternative 8 because acquisition of this property would require an Act of Congress.